amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 That dusky child upon your knee
 Is breath of God's eternity;
-Direct his vision to the height ó
+Direct his vision to the height ‚Äî
 Let naught obscure his royal right.

 Although the highways to renown